-During the construction of the graveled areas for the transmission construction staging area, surface material will be stripped and stockpiled for reuse when the Project is completed.
-The depth of the graveled areas will vary and will depend on site conditions/requirements at the time of construction.
-Once construction is complete, equipment will be removed including the graveled areas.
-The stockpiled soil stripped at the beginning of construction operations will be returned to its original location.
+During the construction of the graveled surface areas forming the transmission construction staging area, surface material will be stripped, stockpiled for reuse when the Project is completed (note that only the land to be used by the graveled areas will be stripped).
+The depth of the graveled areas will vary and will be dependent upon site conditions/requirements at the time of construction.
+Once construction is complete, all facilities and the storage area will be removed including the graveled areas.
+The stockpiled soil stripped at the beginning of construction operations will be placed back to its original position on the land.